alienxo/configs/README.md

 ``\Steam\steamapps\common\Call of Duty 4\players\profiles\yourprofile``

 3. (for tf2) Extract all the folders and replace files if prompted
-4. Open the CFG and change whatever you'd like
+4. Open the CFGs and change whatever you'd like

 # launch options (cs:go and cs:s are included in their .cfgs)